South Korean women protest against ‘spy cam porn’

-Most of the protesters covered their faces with baseball caps, sunglasses and surgical masks as instructed by organizers, who intended to make a statement against an environment in which women constantly worry about tiny cameras hidden in bathrooms or being filmed from under their skirts at subway stations.
-However, there was also criticism about the organizers’ tight control over the protests and the decision to block the participation of those who weren’t “biologically women.”
+Most of the protesters covered their faces with baseball caps, sunglasses and surgical masks as instructed by organizers, who intended to speak out against an environment in which women constantly worry about tiny cameras hidden in bathrooms or being filmed from under their skirts at subway stations.
+However, there was criticism about the organizers’ tight control over the protest and the decision to block the participation of those who weren’t “biologically women.”

 Protesters, many of them wearing red T-shirts with signs that read “Angry women will change the world,” roared in support as two women volunteered to have their heads shaved on a stage.